As much as I would love to take credit for this recipe, I can’t. My husband worked on this baby until he finally felt it was perfect to share.

 - **Tips: We have used Louisiana Seasoning Salt for flavor and loved it!
 Use which ever one you prefer.
 If your wanting a warmer soup, use your high speed blender.
 It’s less clean up!

-Tomatoes are an excellent sources of antioxidants, dietary fiber, vitamins and minerals.
-They are low in calories, fat content, and have zero cholesterol.
-They are also a great source of lycopene and beta-carotene which increases vitamin A, vitamin C and vitamin E intake in the body.
-Lycopene has been known to protect the skin from ultra-violet (UV) rays, offering some defense against skin cancer and take part in maintaining proper vision, healthy mucus membranes, as well as skin and bone health.
+Tomatoes are an excellent source of antioxidants, dietary fiber, vitamins, and minerals.
+They are low in calories and fat content and have zero cholesterol.
+They are also a great source of lycopene and beta-carotene which increases vitamin A, vitamin C, and vitamin E intake in the body.
+Lycopene has been known to protect the skin from ultra-violet (UV) rays, offering some defense against skin cancer and taking part in maintaining proper vision, healthy mucus membranes, as well as skin and bone health.

 They are known to also reduce the risk of other cancers, including colon, prostate, breast, and pancreatic tumors.

-- Raw tomatoes are great source of potassium which is an important component of cell and body fluids that helps controlling heart rate and blood pressure caused by sodium.
+- Raw tomatoes are a great source of potassium which is an important component of cell and body fluids that helps control heart rate and blood pressure caused by sodium.

-- Cooked tomatoes has higher amounts of lycopene and other phytochemicals your body needs.
-So while raw tomatoes have higher amount of vitamin and minerals, cooked has higher properties of antioxidants.
+- Cooked tomatoes have higher amounts of lycopene and other phytochemicals your body needs.
+So while raw tomatoes have a higher amount of vitamins and minerals, cooked has higher properties of antioxidants.
 Both are needed.